5 Best Boutique Hoi An Restos To Try

 Banana Leaf Cafe

-Downstairs is a great select of ice-cream, the highlight of which can be named as the Cargo Club ($2.5, caramel, vanilla and chocolate ice-cream with lemon meringue), Banana Split ($2.5, vanilla, chocolate and cinnamon ice-cream).
-If you are having a sweet tooth, you might feel relieved to learn that the Cargo is “notorious” for its light yet satisfying cheesecakes.
-Otherwise a glass of mango lassi will help you walk the rest of your day.
+Downstairs, you'll find an excellent selection of ice cream with highlights including the Cargo Club flavor ($2.5), which combines caramel, vanilla, and chocolate with lemon meringue, and the classic Banana Split ($2.5) featuring vanilla, chocolate, and cinnamon ice cream.
+If you have a sweet tooth, you may be pleased to know that Cargo is known for its light yet satisfying cheesecakes.
+Pair your treat with a refreshing glass of mango lassi to help you through your day.

 Pho Xua Hoi An